Planning our personal space

-It seems strange to say it, but at this time when we can’t plan what would like to do next week, that we can start to think about where and how we would like to live in future.
+It seems strange to say it, that at a time when we can’t plan what would like to do next week, we can think about how we would like to live in future.

-Any plans to move out of your flat or house to a new one is frankly impossible at present, and yet, despite these great uncertainties, this period of enforced isolation is making many people think and act collectively – in fact we have the time and the freedom to think and to plan.
+Any plans to move out of your flat or house to a new one is frankly impossible at present.
+Yet, despite these great uncertainties, this period of enforced isolation is making many people think and act collectively.
+In fact we have the time and the freedom to think and to plan.

 Many of us have had much more time to think because we’ve either been furloughed or laid off from work, but it can feel quite stressful not knowing what lies ahead.

 Added to that, all our senses and emotions are heightened through being confined within in the home with whoever we live with.

 I’d like to think that because we are not in such a hurry we can be more forgiving and accepting of others.
 Added to that, living in close proximity to others more of the time makes us aware of things in them that we perhaps hadn’t noticed.

 Interestingly it also makes us aware of things in ourselves – it’s made me think about how I want to live in future.